 In this example, the three employees work identical hours in identical jobs for identical pay.
 That doesn’t seem fair, does it?
 Bob is much less productive than Susan but they are compensated the same.
 I see two possible solutions:

 - The employees can be given 20 case files each week and allowed to complete things at their own pace, being paid a flat rate for the lump sum of work.
 At that rate, it will take Kevin 40 hours to complete his work, Susan will need ~27, and Bob will need 80.
 If Susan only needs 3.5 business days to finish her work, why make her stay for the rest of the week?
 She’ll inevitably end up taking on more than her share of work, uncompensated of course.And what about Bob?
-If there are issues with Bob’s performance they’ll be evident immediately and can be addressed with extra training, a mentor, or perhaps reassigning him to another area.
+Issues with Bob’s performance will be evident immediately and can be addressed with extra training, a mentor, or perhaps reassigning him to another area.
 Bad employees can’t hide within an overall productive work group with this model.

 - Or, you could also expect employees to work based on TSIC, having everyone work the required 40 hours, but compensate for their actual output.
 In this model, Kevin will complete (and be paid for) 20 cases, Susan for 30, and Bob for 10.
 Again, productive employees are directly rewarded and substandard employees have an incentive to improve.
 In fact, all employees have an incentive to increase their output.